Mohammed-AhmedAF/GUI-DigitalClock/README.md

 # GUI-DigitalClock
-A digital clock using the AVR ATMega16 (or ATMega32) and DS-1307 RTC that is set using a UART connection to computer, the time is got and sent using GUI application.
+A digital clock using the AVR ATMega16 (or ATMega32) and DS-1307 RTC that is set using a UART connection to computer, the time is got and sent using a GUI application.
 You can also set and clear an alarm using the GUI application.

 * Display current time and date including day of the week.
 * Alarm functionality, and keeping the alarm in internal EEPROM.